Butternut Squash Ravioli

 Knead dough by hand, and leave rest in a covered bowl for 20 minutes.

-Knead again, and roll dough into a thin sheet, approximately 1/8 inch. (
+Knead again, and roll dough into a thin sheet, approximately 1/8 inch. (even thinner would be best)

 Cut out an even number of circles in the dough.